What to Do in Denver in the Summer

 You might be surprised that you don’t have to go far to find a good place to hike in the city.
 The Colorado Mountain Club’s The Best Urban Hikes: Denver guidebook outlines two- to eight-mile-long trails ranging in experience levels that take you through 30 nature areas.

 Sometimes you do want to go far for fun, and one of the best things about this part of Colorado is that it’s easy to take weekend day trips out of town for hiking, biking, climbing, kayaking, paddleboarding, or any activities your outdoor heart desires.
 There are multiple park systems within an hour’s drive, including Denver Mountain Parks, Colorado State Parks, and Jeffco Open Space Parks, and the locals know the best places to stretch your legs and take in the views.
 To check a national park off your list, head north to Estes Park.
 The Rockies are also right in your backyard, with Rocky Mountain National Park only an hour and 45 minutes away from this part of Colorado.
+Whether you’re in the mood for some outdoor adventures or a scenic drive, the greater Denver area offers it all.

 Arts and culture in Denver in the summer